bkavalar/Get_Clean_Data_Final/Codebook.md

 The resultant data created six rows for each subject number since there are six activities.
 I used colMeans to find the overall values for each variable.
 This data was recursively written to a saved data file for each subject number 1-30.
-The resultand data file has the format for columns and rows shown below for a total of 83 columns and 180 rows:
+The resultand data file has the format for columns and rows shown below with 180 rows of data:

 |  Column 1:     |      Column 2:         |                             Columns 3-64:
 | Subject Number |    Activity Types      |                            Calculated Mean